Devotions: to Jesus or Mary?

+Man’s devotions should be given only to the Father and the Son (Jesus).
 The Lord commanded, “‘Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind” (Luke 10:27).
-This is a direct quote from Deut.
-6:5 (Luke 11:13).
+This is a direct quote from Deuteronomy 6:5.
 To offer our devotions to God in the sense here stated and implied is to dedicate our entire beings, affections, lives, powers, and the intellect to Him.

-We violate the spirit of the first commandment, when we give our devotion to a mere human being like Mary, and forget the One who created all things (2 Cor.
-4:18) and suffered and died on the cross to redeem us (John 3:16).
-There is no greater love than this (John 15:13).
+We violate the spirit of the first commandment, when we give our devotion to a mere human being like Mary, and forget the One who created all things (2 Corinthians 4:18) and suffered and died on the cross to redeem us (John 3:16).
+He alone is both our Creator (John 1:3) and Redeemer (John 15:13).

 In His service,